 Always Read The Policy Documents Carefully And In Full

 Yeah!
 This could sound like very common or outdated advice.
 But this is the point where most people make mistakes, even after being aware of the consequences.
 Reading terms and conditions is the work that we have a habit to skip nowadays.
-Reading policy documents will give you the insight of what is covered and in what conditions.
+Lots of expert financial advisers says that reading policy documents will give you the insight of what is covered and in what conditions.
 Like, most of the plans do not cover risky and adventurous activities.
 So read, does your policy cover them or not?

 Travel Insurance Plan Basically Cover